ancient-mystic-wonder/ancient-mystic-wonder.github.io/_posts/2018-02-27-redshift-join-2.markdown

 I attempted to fix this by using only the `Customer.name` field with as the ID, however I later realized that this solution will not work - customers with the same name are treated as one entity (and Hibernate apparently will use the same object/reference for entities with same ID).

-For example, if my `Customer` and `Table` tables' contents are the following:
+For example, if my `Customer` and `RestaurantTable` tables' contents are the following:

 #### Customer: